May 26, 2023

 Then we can use the following HTML (notice how classes are used to change the appearance).

-This way we can save code, use modularity and easily create other variants.
-If we change our mind that we want to increase the font size of the button, you can do it in one place and change all buttons at once.
+This way, we can save code, use modularity, and easily create other variants.
+If we decide to increase the font-size

 Separation of container and content